JetBrains/lincheck/docs/topics/testing-strategies.md

 * Learn how to [configure arguments passed to the operations](operation-arguments.md) and when it is useful.
 * See how to optimize and increase coverage of the model checking strategy via [modular testing](modular-testing.md).
-* Learn how to use Lincheck for testing [blocking data structures](blocking-data-structures.md) for Kotlin Coroutines.